Over the last five years we’ve had some significant successes.

 More campaign successes include:

-- The Scottish Government abandoning the policy of Maximum Economic Recovery of oil & gas
+- The Scottish Government abandoning their support for extracting every drop of oil & gas

 - Government pledge to phase out sales of fossil-fuelled vehicles by 2030